MichaelCurrin/learn-to-code/en/topics/version_control/Git/workflows.md

 ## Merge and cleanup

-First, merge your feature branch in master on Github.
+First, merge your feature branch in master on GitHub.

 Go to your master branch.